 The program makes it possible - you make it happen.
 The Associate Degree for Transfer (also referred to as ADT) guarantees that you can transfer from a community college to many four-year universities in California.
 If you start at a community college ready to take college-level courses, you have the opportunity to complete two degrees with only 120 units if you apply and are admitted into a similar major or degree program to earn your bachelor's degree.

 Complete an Associate Degree for Transfer at a California Community College.

-Students working toward an Associate in Arts for Transfer (AA-T) or an Associate in Science for Transfer (AS-T) degree must complete 60 semester units (or 90 quarter units) of required general education coursework and major-specific lower division coursework.
-To be as competitive as possible, keep your grades up in community college and make sure you meet the admissions requirements for the CSU campus and the major that interests you, and submit all application materials by the posted deadlines.
+Students working toward an Associate Degree for Transfer must complete 60 semester units (or 90 quarter units) of required general education coursework and major-specific lower division coursework.
+To be as competitive as possible, keep your grades up in community college and make sure you meet the admission requirements for the college or university and major that interests you, and submit all application materials by the posted deadlines.

-Transfer students enter the CSU system with junior standing.
-If you are admitted to a program deemed similar to your AA-T or AS-T, you will only need to complete 60 additional semester units (or 90 quarter units) to earn a bachelor’s degree and will not be required to repeat courses that are similar to those completed at the community college as part of your associate degree.
-To stay on schedule, make sure you stay enrolled at your campus, pass all of your classes and follow your education plan.
+When you transfer, you'll start at your university with junior standing.
+If you are admitted to a major similar to that of your Associate Degree for Transfer, in most cases, you will only need to complete 60 additional semester units (or 90 quarter units) to earn a bachelor’s degree.
+You will not be required to repeat courses that are similar to those completed at the community college as part of your education plan.
+To stay on schedule, make sure you remain enrolled at your campus, pass all of your classes with the highest grades possible and follow your education plan.